Almuafa/covid19/README.md

 # covid19
-This project is about covid19 data analysis
+This project is about covid19 data analysis in the USA